 Another episode will follow John and his husband DeMario at their happy musical home.
 The couple met on NBC's 'The Voice' in 2020 when both were contestants on the show.
 We will spend joyful time behind the scenes with John and DeMario, as they hang out and sing together.

-The series finale will showcase the students performing their most successful song for the broader audience of the UMD community and follow them as they take their first brave steps into their post-graduate lives.
+The series finale will showcase the students performing their most successful song at a professional concert and follow them as they take their first brave steps into their post-graduate lives.

 ‘Finding Your Voice' will be a heartwarming and inspirational celebration of music, and will teach the audience about following their dreams, being fully empowered with their talents, and feeling proud of who they are, in all their glory.

-Australian-born director Lindy Lee, is a lifelong musician herself, and was trained to sing as a young adult by Australian countertenor Hartley Newnham.
-Her last documentary, 'The Greatest Bond' is available to be viewed on PBS, Amazon Prime and iTunes.
+Australian-born director Lindy Lee is also a lifelong musician and was trained to sing as a young adult by Australian countertenor Hartley Newnham.
+Her most recent documentary, 'The Greatest Bond' aired nationally as a special on the PBS network and is available to be viewed on PBS, Amazon Prime and iTunes.